-As well as working to provide the shared transport services, we must also make sure that as a business, we are doing everything we can to with regard to five key areas we can directly influence in all our businesses: fuel, energy, water, journey to Destination Green'.
+As well as working to provide the most environmentally sustainable shared transport services, we must also make sure that as a business, we are doing everything we can to reduce our own negative impacts on our environment - particularly with regard to five key areas we can directly influence in all our businesses: fuel, energy, water, waste and pollution.
+This is 'our journey to Destination Green'.